bgri/m100LE/README.md

 ### About the word files and today's word

 The current version of **m100le** (starting with v0.m) uses the New York Times Wordle word lists.
-Prevously, the wordfiles used were based on the the **original** javascript WORDLE, which contained the entire set of daily words (the wordfile) within the program code.
+Previously, the wordfiles used were based on the the **original** javascript WORDLE, which contained the entire set of daily words (the wordfile) within the program code.
 Over six years worth of words.